dodona-edu/dodona-edu.github.io/references/exercise-description/en.md

 # Exercise descriptions
 {: .no_toc }

-Dodona supports exercise descriptions in HTML and Markdown with several additional features such as support for mathematical formulas.
+Dodona supports exercise descriptions and reading activities in HTML and Markdown with several additional features such as support for mathematical formulas.
 {: .fs-6 .fw-300 }

 ## Table of contents